HOMAGE

 MY JOURNEY AS A DIRECTOR

-Producer Kristian Kvam Hansen is the owner of the production company PUSH, with offices in Oslo, Tokyo, Shanghai, and Sydney.
-He has produced major projects worth millions for companies like Nike, Adidas, Maserati, Vogue, and Gucci, collaborating with talents such as Kanye West, Billie Eilish, Rosalia, and Megan Thee Stallion.
-His motivation to move into narrative filmmaking led him to this project, in which he has been involved since the early stages.
+Kristian Kvam Hansen (producer) runs the production company PUSH, with offices in Oslo, Tokyo, Shanghai, and Sydney.
+He has produced multi-million projects for global brands such as Nike, Adidas, Maserati, Vogue, and Gucci, and has collaborated with artists including Billie Eilish, Rosalía, and Megan Thee Stallion.
+His move into narrative film led him to Homage, which he has been involved with since early development.

 ABOUT THE TEAM